Q&A with Henry Milligan, the “Princeton Puncher”! By Ken Hissner (Oct 18, 2010) Doghouse Boxing

 KEN H: In your twelfth fight you lose for the first time to Al Shoffner who with his five wins had four knockouts.
 Were you concerned about his punching power?

-No – I just got hit (which happens!) behind the ear (much like the Cuban Aurelio Toyo hit me) and unfortunately never recovered.
+HENRY M: No I just got hit (which happens!) behind the ear (much like the Cuban Aurelio Toyo hit me) and unfortunately never recovered.

 KEN H: You come back after your first loss and defeat two fighters with 20-10 and 20-3 records which I would feel would be a mistake early on.
 How were you able to overcome these odds?

-I never knew their records until you pointed them out 20+ years later.
+HENRY M: I never knew their records until you pointed them out 20+ years later.
 As long as my opponent only had two hands, I didn’t want to know anything more about them.
-I left that to management – I just trained and fought who they told me to fight!
+I left that to management I just trained and fought who they told me to fight!

 KEN H: Next up was Frank Minton, 16-5, with 8 knockouts.
 He had lost to future champion Iran Barkley and twice to future title challenger James “The Heat” Kinchen in the late rounds of those fights.
 You had brought your weight down from 189 to 177 in a year’s time.
 Did you think this affected your performance losing to Minter?